-How Lighthouse finds missing parent roles
+How Lighthouse identifies missing parent roles #

-In the example Lighthouse audit above,
+In the example Lighthouse audit above, the

 listitem role requires a parent

-listitem role would
+listitem role would be ignored.

-How to check for required parent roles
+How to add missing parent roles #